 - The buyer monitors the online tracking information and notices that the shipper couldn't deliver the package. >

 - The buyer contacts your shipping company and asks them to send the package to their correct address.
 The shipping company delivers the package to the new location. >

-- Buyer then files a complaint for not receiving the item. >
+- The buyer then files a complaint about not receiving the item. >

 - > >

 - Because the shipment was rerouted, you can't prove the item was delivered to the address on the Transaction Details page. > >

 - The buyer gets to keep the item and money. > >